-GLP-1 for Thyroid and Adrenal Health
+Ozempic for Thyroid and the HPA-Axis?

 Glucagon-like peptide-1 (GLP-1) receptor agonists have transformed the treatment of type 2 diabetes and obesity, but emerging research suggests they may also have beneficial effects on autoimmune conditions like Hashimoto’s and overall adrenal health.
-These medications play a role in modulating the stress response, influencing the autonomic nervous system, and potentially improving symptoms related to hypothyroidism and adrenal dysregulation.
+These medications play a role in modulating the stress response, influencing the autonomic nervous system, and potentially improving symptoms related to hypothyroidism and HPA-axis dysregulation.

 GLP-1 Agonists and Hashimoto’s